AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Methodology

 \section{Methodology}

-Suppose there is an image $i$ drawn from a training pool $i \in I$. $i$ is passed into two random transformations $t(i) = x_i$ and $t^{'}(i) = x_i^{'}$ where $t$ and $t^{'}$ are drawn from the set of all random augmentations $T$.
+Based on the analysis of the previous section, we introduce a method to balance the training trajectory of both $H(R)$ and $I(R;Z)$.
+Consider an image $i$ drawn from a training pool $i \in I$. $i$ is passed into two random transformations $a(i) = x_i$ and $a^{'}(i) = x_i^{'}$ where $a$ and $a^{'}$ are drawn from the set of all random augmentations $A$.
 Both $x_i$ and $x_i^{'}$ are passed into an encoder network $e(\cdot)$.
 This results in the representations $e(x) = r_i$ and $e(x^{'}) = r_i^{'}$.
 These representations are then passed into a projection head $g(\cdot)$ that produces the embeddings $g(x_i) = z_i$ and $g(x_i^{'}) = z_i^{'}$.
-The collection of all representations and embeddings within a batch of $n$ samples can be represented by the $R$, $R^{'}$, $Z$, and $Z^{'}$ matrices.
-In this case, all matrices are composed of $n$ vectors with $F$ features.
-From this setup, we can compute the $L_{NCE}$ and $L_{VICReg}$ losses.
-The main details of each of these losses is described in the original papers \cite{chen2020simple,bardes2021vicreg} as well as in Section \ref{sec:sim_vicreg}.
-However, for the purposes of the \texttt{AdaDim} methodology, we want to highlight how $L_{NCE}$ represents a sample uniformity loss while $L_{VICReg}$ represents a feature decorrelation loss.
-The two equations can be written as:
+The collection of all representations and embeddings within a batch of $b$ samples can be represented by the $R$, $R^{'}$, $Z$, and $Z^{'}$ matrices.
+In this case, all matrices are composed of $b$ vectors with $F$ features.
+From this setup, we can compute $L_{NCE}$ used in SimCLR \cite{chen2020simple} and the $L_{VICReg}$ loss.
+The main details of each loss is provided in Section \ref{sec:sim_vicreg}.
+For the purposes of the \texttt{AdaDim} methodology, we highlight the sample uniformity term in $L_{NCE}$ and the feature decorrelation term in $L_{VICReg}$: